vanzasetia/personal-website/src/author.md

 I started learning web development in 2020 by following dozens of video tutorials.
 Then, I ended up with lots of learning projects.
 I was happy that I had created many projects.

 Then, I started to make something on my own from scratch.
 But I did not know where to start.
 I did not know what to do.
 Then, I watched more tutorials.
-But I still ended up not knowing what to do.
+But I still ended up not knowing how.

 I felt like web development was not for me.
 I could not create anything by myself.
 I could not even make a simple and good website.
 I thought, “What is wrong with me?
 I have watched lots of tutorials and followed along.
 Why could I still not make something on my own?”